 Original vs. Reproduction

 If you’re a creative such as an artist, designer, or photographer who is building an eCommerce store, then this is a no-brainer.
-You will want to start with your original works.
+You will want to start with your original artwork and designs.
 If you’re not an artist or creator, that doesn’t mean that building a successful poster brand with original art, quotes, or prints isn’t possible.

 Have a look at Poster Store, an online poster store generating over $1.8 million in revenue a year.
 This million-dollar brand partner with creatives from around the world and offers a host of in-house framing options for shoppers to choose from.